Performance engineering toolkit

-Performance and capacity planning tools for QA, SRE and backend teams
+RPSCalculator: tools for Performance Engineer, QA, DBA, SRE and backend teams.

 Who this is for

-QA engineers, SREs, backend developers and architects who need quick calculations for load, throughput, concurrency and capacity planning without setup overhead.
+QA engineers, SREs, backend developers and performance engineers who need quick calculations for load, throughput, concurrency and capacity planning without setup overhead.

 FAQ